Harry Potter holiday itinerary unveiled ahead of 20th anniversary

 Scottish tourism chiefs have unveiled their first Harry Potter holiday itinerary to coincide with the 20th anniversary of JK Rowling’s famous creation.

+VisitScotland has created a tour-day trail for diehard fans of the literary sensation, which will take them from the historic heart of the capital city to some of the country’s most remote landscapes.

-The Balmoral Hotel and the Elephant House cafe in Edinburgh, where the first and last novels were partly written, and Rannoch Moor, Loch Shiel and Glencoe all feature in the new online guide.
+The Balmoral Hotel and the Elephant House cafe in Edinburgh, where the first and last novels were partly written, as well as spectacular film locations at Rannoch Moor, Loch Shiel and Glencoe, all feature in the new online guide.

-The four-day guide includes a guide to where to see JK Rowling’s handprints on Edinburgh’s Royal Mile, Ron Weasley’s Ford Anglia at the Bo’ness Motor Museum and the Scottish Owl Centre in West Lothian.
+It includes the insight track on where to see JK Rowling’s handprints on Edinburgh’s Royal Mile, Ron Weasley’s Ford Anglia at the Bo’ness Motor Museum and the Scottish Owl Centre in West Lothian.

-Also featured in the West Highland Railway line and the Jacobite Steam train which travels along the Glenfinnan Viaduct, one of the most famous locations from the films.
+Also featured are the celebrated West Highland Railway line and the Jacobite steam train, which travels along the Glenfinnan Viaduct, one of the most famous locations from the films.

+Addressing the famous origins of Rowling’s novels, the guide states: “It was in Scotland’s capital city that JK Rowling started to plot the adventures of Harry and his pals.

+“With cobbled streets, winding alleys and medieval architecture, the city certainly has a few things in common with the settings from the books and films.

 Jenni Steele, film manager at VisitScotland, said: “Harry Potter is a truly global phenomenon that has brought joy to millions of people of all ages over the last two decades.